- Home

 Bowel cancer symptoms

-Some people have no symptoms and the cancer is found through screening.
+Some people have no symptoms and the bowel cancer is found through screening.
 However, many people with bowel cancer do experience symptoms.
 These can include:

 - blood in faeces (poo) or on the toilet paper